Authors: What Is a Manuscript Evaluation? How Much Does It Cost? And Hiring an Editor

 A manuscript evaluation takes into account the author’s audience and publishing goals as well as the professional experience of an objective editor who understands the industry and the genre of the book being written.

-A manuscript evaluation is also known as manuscript assessment, manuscript appraisal, or editorial evaluation.
+A manuscript evaluation is also known as a manuscript assessment, a manuscript appraisal, or an editorial evaluation.

 There is no universal formula for a manuscript evaluation, no report template all editors use.